secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 ## Setting Up Your Secret Counter

-In the `Secret Box workspace` terminal, you should see the output of the tasks that store and create your contract.
+In the `Secret Box Workspace` terminal, you should see the output of the tasks that store and create your contract.

 ![](https://i.imgur.com/dQdv3s4.png)